okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 * If an admin deprovisions an end-user's profile inside Okta, the user resource inside your SCIM application is updated with `active=false`.
 If that user needs to be reprovisioned at a later date (for example, a return from parental leave or if a contractor is rehired), then the `active` attribute can be switched back to `true`.

    Deactivated end-user accounts lose access to their provisioned Okta integrations.
-Your application can run different actions to after deprovisioning a user, such as changing user access permissions, removing a license, or completely disabling the user account.
+Your application can run different actions after deprovisioning a user, such as changing user access permissions, removing a license, or completely disabling the user account.
-* If an admin deletes a deactivated end-user profile inside Okta, the user resource inside your SCIM application is not changed.
+* If an admin deletes a deactivated end-user profile inside Okta, the user resource inside your SCIM application isn't changed.
 The initial deactivation step already set `active=false`.
-Okta does not send a request to delete the user resource inside the customer's SCIM application.
+Okta doesn't send a request to delete the user resource inside the customer's SCIM application.
 * Conversely, if an end-user profile is marked with `active=false` inside your SCIM application, and the Okta integration is mastered by that SCIM application, then when an import from your SCIM application is run, the user's profile is marked as deactivated inside Okta.
 * Similarly, if an end-user profile is deleted from inside your SCIM application, and the end user is mastered by that SCIM application, then when an import from your SCIM application is run, the user's profile is deleted inside Okta.

-### Syncing Passwords
+### Sync passwords

 Outside of the base CRUD operations, Okta supports additional provisioning features like syncing passwords.